JerryOctopus/NLOS-LTM/README.md

 Similar to step 1, the dataset can be loaded from a .txt file, a folder, .lmdb, or other methods.

 ## Training
-To train NLOS-OT, you can begin the training by:
+To train NLOS-LTM, you can begin the training by:
 ```python
 # step1
 CUDA_VISIBLE_DEVICES=0 python -m torch.distributed.launch --nproc_per_node=1 --master_port=4201  --use_env basicsr/train.py -opt options/train/Supermodel.yml --launcher pytorch